 Example: Redeeming frequent flyer points for a flight to London

-To see when transferring Velocity Points to a KrisFlyer account could work in your favour, let’s say you want to fly from Sydney to London in Premium Economy with Singapore Airlines.
-Here’s how much it would cost through each program, based on point details we found on each website in October 2017:
+To see when transferring Velocity Points to a KrisFlyer account could work in your favour, let’s say you want to book a one-way, Premium Economy flight from Sydney to London with Singapore Airlines.
+Here’s how much it would cost through each program, based on point details we found on each website in January 2019:

 - KrisFlyer: 87,500 KrisFlyer Miles plus fees and taxes